E-commerce

 people now swear by online shopping and wouldn't dream of setting foot

-in a real-world store where prices are often higher, queues are longer,
+in a real-world store where prices are often higher, waiting lines are longer,

 and the doors open only during normal business hours.